 This is just one of the few go-to weapons in the game that you can absolutely rely on no matter what.
 Its light attacks are quick and swift while heavy attacks are more staggering and powerful.
 In addition, the weapon art of this Flail is called Nebula.

 The latter prompts the player to deliver an aerial sweeping strike and follow up with a dark cloud of stars that explodes briefly after the initial attack.
 It’s pretty awesome for crowd control and looks even cooler when you execute it successfully.
-All this makes the *******’s Stars well worthy of the mention in our list of the Best Flails in Elden Ring.

 The other reward for redeeming the Remembrance of the Naturalborn is a tip-top Ash of War skill called Waves of Darkness.
 Some users call this the “anti-gank” skill, particularly because of its high-end ability to lure in players and inflict damage without them ever seeing it coming.
 When you initiate Waves of Darkness, your character will drive whatever weapon is equipped into the ground and emit three powerful waves of dark magic.